-7.3.3 Annual Operation Plans (AOP)
+7.3.2 Annual Operation Plans (AOP)

-Annual Operations Plans should be prepared for each of the four Forest Reserves in the NSPSF.
-The AOP should review the activities and results of the previous year's activities, and based on this review, a plan of operations to be carried out next year should be prepared.
+Annual Operations Plans should be prepared for each of the two Forest Reserves in the NSPSF.
+The AOP should review the activities and results of last year's activities, and based on this review, a plan of operations to be carried out next year should be prepared.
 The AOP should cover the following topics:

-- Protection measures, including a schedule of activities to be carried out. - Activities related to fire prevention. - Activities in relation to community forestry. - Activities in relation to ecotourism, recreation, environmental education and research. - Conservation measures and monitoring.

-- Rehabilitation including schedule for blocking of canals/ clay dyke
+- Protection measures, including a schedule of activities to be carried out. - Harvesting Schedule and other matters related to logging. - Activities in relation to community forestry. - Activities in relation to recreation, environmental education. - Conservation measures and monitoring. - Yield forecast of timber and non-timber forest products, including revenue collection. - Infrastructure, including schedule for blocking of old logging canals. - Staff, including training programme. - Budget.

-- Growth increment of planted trees.

-- Staff, including training programme.

-- Budget.

-7.3.4 Annual Report
+7.3.3 Annual Report